SSPWXR0/starscheduler/README.md

 ## Disclaimer

-This software is a hobby project intended for use with legacy/decommissioned hardware It is not affiliated with The Weather Channel or its parent companies.
+This software is a hobby project intended for use with legacy/decommissioned hardware.
+It is not affiliated with The Weather Channel or its parent companies.